giogocadze/giogocadze/README.md

 ## 📄 About Me

 I'm a dedicated **Front-End Developer** based in **Tbilisi, Georgia**, focused on crafting beautiful, responsive, and high-performance web applications.
-My main strengths lie in **React**, **Next.js**, and **SCSS**, with a deep interest in building smooth UI/UX experiences.
+My main strengths lie in **React**, **Next.js**  with a deep interest in building smooth UI/UX experiences.
 I’m always learning, growing, and taking on new challenges in full-stack development.

 - 🎓 Studying CS at **Tbilisi State University**
 - 🚀 Novatori Full-Stack Bootcamp Graduate